lilyhdo/XebiaLabs-Appium-ReactNative/triggering-jenkins.md

 ![manage-plugins](assets/manage-plugins.png)

-If you are using a different programming language for your automation script, you may try to find a suitable plugin for your project if necessary.
+> Note: If you are using a different programming language for your automation script, you may try to find a suitable plugin for your project if necessary.

 ### 2. Create a new Jenkins job